cleon30/Bounty-Questions/README.md

 ### Description

-Hey Solana enjoyer 🥷 !
-In this challenge you will understand what is an NFT.
+Hey Hunter 🥷 , welcome to the NFT challenge

 ## **3. SPL Tokens: Transfer your NFT to our Bounty Address**